SRSteinkamp/srspage/_posts/2020-05-01-Reaction-Time-Analysis-Ex-Gauss.md

 Analyzing reaction times has a long history in psychology and (cognitive) neuroscience.
-Most people who studied Psychology in university have conducted a classical psychological experiments.
+Most people who studied Psychology in university have conducted classical psychological experiments.
 For example investigating the [Stroop task](https://en.wikipedia.org/wiki/Stroop_effect).
 You might have encountered the stimuli, with the typical task to spell out loud as fast